-While § 8-903 does not demand that a claimant look for work 24 hours per day, seven days per week, looking for work must be a claimant's primary activity.
-When school studies are the claimant's primary focus and interfere with the primary activity of seeking work and negatively affect a claimant's "ability and availability" to accept all appropriate employment offers, the claimant does not meet the eligibility requirements of § 8-903.
+While \S 8-903 does not demand that a claimant look for work 24 hours per day, seven days per week, looking for work must be a claimant's primary activity.
+When school studies are the claimant's primary focus and interfere with the primary activity of seeking work and negatively affect a claimant's "ability and availability" to accept all appropriate employment offers, the claimant does not meet the eligibility requirements of \S 8-903.
 See, e.g., In re: Poole, 145-BH-84.

 A claimant whose school schedule does not materially affect his job search, on the other hand, may be able and available for work within the meaning of \S 8-903.
 See, e.g., In re: Clasing, 95-BH-90 (the claimant's attendance two hours per week in an educational program did not interfere with his ability to work or with his work search).
 There is no reason to disqualify a claimant under the availability provisions when his part-time classes have been arranged to be flexible enough to change to accommodate any work schedule.
 In re: Mallet, 1132-BR-92.
+In addition, a claimant who, although attending school, continues to look for full-time work and would adjust her school schedule or give up school upon receiving permanent full-time work is able, available and actively seeking work.
+Drew-Winfield v.
+Patuxent Medical Group, 87-BH-87.